opf/openproject/docs/installation-and-operations/changing-to-bim-edition/README.md

 ### Docker

-##### OpenProject BIM Edition with Docker Compose
+#### OpenProject BIM Edition with Docker Compose

-If you would like to use OpenProject BIM Edition inside your docker-compose containers, in your `docker-compose.yml` file in `x-op-app` > `environment` add the line
+If you would like to use BIM Edition inside your docker-compose OpenProject installation, in your `docker-compose.yml` file in `x-op-app` > `environment` add the line

 ```yml
     OPENPROJECT_EDITION: "bim"